 PLAN YOUR TRIP

 BEST TIME TO VISIT THE UNITED KINGDOM

 The best time to visit the United Kingdom is between April and October, this is if you want mild and reasonably warm weather.
 If you want to see the UK with hot weather and blue skies then aim to visit between June and September, still even during these months, good weather can not be guaranteed.

-The UK can be an expensive city but it’s still generally an affordable destination for travelers on a tight budget.
-The cost of your trip to the United Kingdom really depends on the level of comfort you will want while here.
-If you’re backpacking and planning on staying in dormitories, hostels and eating fast food then budget between 40 to 60 pounds a day.
-If you prefer to stay in 3-4 star hotel rooms and eat in mid-range restaurants you could spend anywhere between 60 to 120 pounds per day.
-If you want to enjoy luxury 4-5 star accommodation and gourmet restaurants in places like London or Manchester then budget about 250 pounds plus a day.
+The United Kingdom is generally an affordable destination for travelers on all budgets.
+The cost of your trip to the United Kingdom really depends on the level of comfort you want.
+If you are backpacking and planning on staying in dormitories, hostels and eating fast food then budget between £50 to £100 per day.
+If you prefer to stay in 3-4 star hotel rooms and eat in mid-range restaurants you could spend anywhere between £100 to £250 per day.
+If you want to enjoy luxury 4-5 star accommodation and gourmet restaurants then budget at least £250 to £500+ per day.

-Other essential items to pack for a trip to the United Kingdom include a good quality travel backpack.
+Other essential items to pack for a trip to the United Kingdom include, most importantly, a good quality travel backpack.
 Choose the brand carefully and make sure you find the right size backpack for your torso.
 Believe me, doing this will make all the difference and prevent major backache.
+Read our related blog post with advice on how to choose the best backpacks for women travelers.
 Smaller items to pack include a padlock, sleep sheet and a money belt to keep important documents close to you.

 So if you’ve found your travel inspiration, figured out the practicalities and got the travel gear it’s time to stuff it all in a bag and go right?
 Well, no, hold your horses, you see there’s an art to packing which we have (almost) perfected.
 Hop to our Travel Packing Tips for all of the latest on this topic.